-Do you struggle finding things to do with the children during the summer?
-Look no further!
-Here is a list of ideas to keep the children (and you!) from getting bored.
+Do you struggle finding things to do with children during the summer?
+Here’s a few ideas to add a little extra fun every week!

-7. Do a science experiment.
-Visit our blog and try any (or all!) of our science activities with step-by-step instructions listed here.
+Try any (or all!) of our science activities with step-by-step instructions:

-8. Summer can include learning too!
+Summer can include learning too!
 Review the alphabet with ideas such as: alphabet blocks, letter sponges, stencils, stamps, and stickers in the art area, and letter magnets for the refrigerator or file cabinet.
-Use the free enrichment activities from FunShine Express to review basic concepts.
-These sheets include activities such as coloring, cutting, matching, tracing, and writing.
-Find them here.
+Use the free enrichment activities from FunShine Express to review word families and sight words.
+Find those here.